Overland-DX/band-selector/README.md

  3. Restart the server again.

- 4. If you want to customize the plugin, go to: plugins\Enhanced_Tuning\public\config.js Set your preferences and save.
+ 4. If you want to customize the plugin, go to: plugins\EnhancedTuning\public\config.ini Set your preferences and save.